 21 NCAC 36 .0318 FACULTY

-(b) Policies for nursing program faculty members shall be consistent with those for other faculty of the institution.
-Variations in these policies may be necessary due to the nature of the nursing curriculum.
+(a) Policies for nursing program faculty members shall be consistent with those for other faculty of the controlling institution, with variations as needed due to the nature of the nursing curriculum.

-(4) prior to or within the first three years of employment, have education in teaching and learning principles for adult education, including curriculum development, implementation, and evaluation, appropriate to faculty assignment.
-This preparation may be demonstrated by one of the following:
+(5) prior to or within the first three years of employment, have education in teaching and learning principles for adult education, including curriculum development, implementation, and evaluation, appropriate to faculty assignment.
+Once completed, this education need not be repeated if the employing organization is changed.
+This education may be demonstrated by one of the following:

 (A) completion of 45 contact hours of Board-approved continuing education courses;